atlas-bytes/atlas_shrugged/Part_I/Chapter_08.md

 what will be the use, if we don't have any engines powerful enough to take advantage of it?
 Look at the kind of patched coal-burners we've got left—they can barely manage to drag themselves fast enough for old trolley-car rails. . . .

 Still, there's hope.
 The United Locomotive Works went bankrupt.
 That's the best break we've had in the last few weeks, because their plant has been bought by Dwight Sanders.
 He's a brilliant young engineer who's got the only good aircraft plant in the country.
 He had to sell the aircraft plant to his brother, in order to take over United Locomotive.

 That's on account of the Equalization of Opportunity Bill.
 Sure, it's just a setup between them, but can you blame him?
 Anyway, we'll see Diesels coming out of the United Locomotive Works now.
 Dwight Sanders will start things going. . . .
 Yes, she's counting on him.
 Why do you ask that? . . .
 Yes, he's crucially important to us right now.
 We've just signed a contract with him, for the first ten Diesel engines he'll build.
 When I phoned her that the contract was signed, she laughed and said, "You see?
-Is there ever any reason to be afraid?' . . .
+Is there ever any reason to be afraid?" . . .
 She said that, because she knows—I've never told her, but she knows—that I'm afraid. . . .
 Yes, I am. . . .
 I don't know . . .
 I wouldn't be afraid if I knew of what, I could do something about it.
 But this . . .
 Tell me, don't you really despise me for being Operating Vice-President? . . .

 But don't you see that it's vicious? . . .
 What honor?
 I don't know what it is that I really am: a clown, a ghost, an understudy or just a rotten stooge.
 When I sit in her office, in her chair, at her desk, I feel worse than that: I feel like a murderer. . . .
 Sure, I know that I'm supposed to be a stooge for her—and